 Best of all, we’re stuck to our budget of ten dollars a day.
 That’s the total for both of us, excluding gas for the van.
 In fact, we would have been able to save money if grocery stores in the North of the Island weren’t so expensive!
 We took advantage of free camping at the many northern recreational sites almost every night.

-We paid for a campsite near Telegraph Cove ten days in to experience proper showers (our solar shower can be a lacking at this time of year), and spent a night at what I will call the ‘Magic Cabin’ at Cape Palmerston.
+We paid for a campsite near Telegraph Cove ten days in to experience proper showers (our solar shower can be a lacking at this time of year).
 Here’s some of our highlights from the first two weeks on the road, around North Vancouver Island.

 Cape Scott Provincial Park